paulbasilevich/terraform-aws-ec2/modules/secr_mgr/README.md

-Checks if AWS SecretsManager object with the specified name exists.
+This module checks if AWS SecretsManager object with the specified name (retrieved from the top level terraform.tfvars file) exists.
 If so, pulls the Plaid credentials from it.
-Otherwize, looks for those in the local environment (~/.bash_profile)
+Otherwize, looks for those in the local environment (~/.bash_profile).